neeshat-sh/Cricket-Player-Database-System/README.md

 - JavaFX SDK: Already included in the lib folder of this repository.
 ## Setup and Usage
 1. Clone this repository:
-    [note: If EOF is reached prematurely due to internet disconnection while receiving objects, changing to HTTP version 1.1 and increasing the buffer size might help.
-You might also need to change your internet network from wifi to data connection.]
 ```
 git clone https://github.com/neeshat-sh/Cricket-Player-Database-System.git
 cd Cricket Player Database System
 ```
+[note: If EOF is reached prematurely due to internet disconnection while receiving objects, changing to HTTP version 1.1 and increasing the buffer size might help.
+You might also need to change your internet network from wifi to data connection.]
-and optionally, if clone fail, do the following and try again.
+Optionally, if clone fails, do the following and try again.
 ```
 git config --global http.version HTTP/1.1
 git config --global http.postBuffer 157286400
 ```
+You can revert back to your original HTTP version once cloned successfully.
 2. Open the project in your preferred Java IDE (e.g., VSCode, IntelliJ IDEA, Eclipse).
 3. Ensure the JavaFX SDK from the lib folder is correctly configured in your project's library path.
 4. Build and run the project from your IDE.